 Office Hours 8:30 A.M. - 5:00 P.M.
 Monday - Friday

-Physical Address: 117 South Main Street Warrenton (Located to the left of the Courthouse)
+Physical Address: Tax Office located to the left of the Courthouse

 To provide the most efficient and effective system to list, appraise, and assess all taxable property situated in Warren County in accordance with state laws and administrative procedures; and to prepare and certify the annual assessment roll and individual property assessments in accordance with state law.